A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Introduction

 During the past years, numerous approaches for alleviating class imbalance have been proposed \cite{tkde2009}.
 Among them, the oversampling techniques synthesize artificial samples with the aim of augmenting an imbalanced dataset \cite{tkde2015}.
 Traditional methods like SMOTE are still being utilized extensively, mainly due to their inherent simplicity and effectiveness \cite{jair2002}.

-The rapid advances in deep learning research led to the introduction of state-of-the-art generative models like the Variational Autoencoders (VAEs) \cite{arxiv2013}, Generative Adversarial Networks (GANs) \cite{anips2014}, and Diffusion models \cite{anips2021}.
+The rapid advances in deep learning research led to the introduction of state-of-the-art generative models such as Variational Autoencoders (VAEs) \cite{arxiv2013}, Generative Adversarial Networks (GANs) \cite{anips2014}, and Diffusion models \cite{anips2021}.
 In many cases, the excellent performance of GANs rendered them attractive candidates for oversampling tasks.
 A GAN consists of two networks trained jointly in an adversarial fashion: the Generator and the Discriminator.
 The former takes as input random samples from a latent distribution and transforms them into meaningful data instances.
 On the other hand, the Discriminator is trained to distinguish between real and synthetic data produced by the Generator.

 The Conditional GAN (CGAN) extended this functionality by enabling the generation of samples belonging to a particular class \cite{arxiv2014}.
 Later, the Wasserstein GAN (WGAN) replaced the Discriminator by a Critic, a network that estimates how far from reality the synthetic samples, created by the Generator, are \cite{anips2017,icml2017}.
-WGAN has been proved effective in image generation applications, but it is not conditional.
+Nevertheless, WGAN is not conditional.

 \IEEEpubidadjcol